Strata Global

 Permanent haul roads

-Permanent haul roads are designed for long-term use and often utilize high strength materials like asphalt to withstand ongoing operational demands.
+Permanent haul roads are made for lasting use and often incorporate durable materials like asphalt to endure ongoing operational requirements.

 1. Concrete roads: Reinforced concrete provides a durable and long-lasting surface.